sashalai64/Interactive-Titanic-Survival-Prediction/README.md

 https://www.kaggle.com/competitions/titanic/data

 ## How to use
-Open in `JupyterLab` in order to function properly.
+Open notebook in `JupyterLab` in order to function properly.

 ## Features
 - Predict a passenger's survival by inputting their information through the interactive interface.